-or eliminated.
-This safety management plan must be provided as part of the application for a trial.
+provided as part of the application for a trial.
 Safety management plans will need to demonstrate that the trialling organisation has a safety culture that will enable it to manage emerging risks during the trial.

 The safety management plan should address the key safety risks and mitigations set out below.
 If some risks are not relevant due to the scope of the trial, the trialling organisation should explain this in their application.
+To assist in developing the safety management plan, trialling organisations could refer to standards such as:

-To assist in developing the safety management plan, trialling organisations could refer to standards such as the ISO 26262 - Road vehicles - Functional safety series and ISO/TC 241 - Road traffic safety management systems.
+- ISO 26262 Road vehicles Functional safety series - ISO/TC 241 Road traffic safety management systems - ISO/PAS 21448 Road vehicles Safety of the intended functionality - UL4600 Autonomous vehicle safety case